EtchedPixels/FUZIX/Kernel/platform-trs80/README.md

 - Microlabs Grafyx reporting for graphics use only
 - Alpha technology supermem
 - Anitek MegaMem as a ramdisk/swap
+- Anitek Hypermem
 - FreHD specific features
+- Split base 128K kernel from a thunked kernel for the memory bank cards

 ## Unsupported